zlib-ng/zlib-ng/PORTING.md

 - If your application is pre-allocating a memory buffer and you are providing deflate/inflate init with your own allocator that allocates from that buffer (looking at you nginx), you should be aware that zlib-ng needs to allocate more memory than stock zlib needs.
-The same problem exists with Intels and Cloudflares zlib forks.
+The same problem exists with Intel’s and Cloudflare’s zlib forks.
 Doing this is not recommended since it makes it very hard to maintain compatibility over time.

 **Build Considerations:**